New Mexico Federal Criminal Defense Attorneys

-Proven Defense Against FBI, DEA, OIG, and IRS Investigations
+Proven New Mexico Federal Criminal Defense Against FBI, DEA, OIG, and IRS Investigations in Albuquerque, Las Cruces, and all across New Mexico

 Media stations throughout New Mexico call Nick when they need solid explanations and guidance on issues of federal law such as federal government investigations and federal litigation.
 Nick has been interviewed by stations across the entire state of New Mexico, in fact across all 50 U.S. states.
 Why?
 The media and clients know they can rely on Nick’s assessment and advice.